p3r7/blog/_posts/2020-07-06-emacs-shell-buffer-resurrect.md

   (friendly-shell :path "/ssh:pi@raspberry:/~" :interpreter "zsh"))
 ```

-... the interpreter-related vars have their values preserved as buffer-local vars.
+... the interpreter-related vars have their values preserved as buffer-local vars!

 This way, shx can find them back and dynamically spawned buffer can be resurrected with the right interpreter with no additional trick.